 If you have the tools to calculate cost-per-conversion, and you can show how every effort has been A/B tested, your clients will think you’re a superhero.

 Some systems claim to do it all: circulation, marketing, client management, publishing — but beware!
 Integrating audience development data and client data can turn into a mess, so you’ll want to think about what you’re mixing carefully.

 As you know, audience development is a complex science, and your readers and clients probably have different needs.
 Marketing clients may also need their own prospecting database, so some separation between systems and databases can be a beautiful thing.

 Speaking of databases, your clients may need a more hands-on way to monitor the performance of their marketing activity.
-If your marketing software vendor offers a reseller agreement (such as Mirabel’s Marketing Manager), you can give your clients the steering wheel and charge them for it.
+If your marketing software vendor offers a reseller agreement (like Mirabel’s Marketing Manager does), you can give your clients the steering wheel and charge them for it.
 After all, you did the tracking code and campaign parameter set up, and they can still extract the lead data for their own sales efforts.

 7. Technical Curiosity

 Are you still building landing pages in WordPress?
 May I ask you why?